Mimicking the active cochlea with a fluid-coupled array of subwavelength Hopf resonators: Non-linear system

-The results of solving \eqref{eq:harmonic_hopf_system} numerically for $X_1,\dots,X_N$ are shown in \Cref{fig:nonlinear_response}.
-There is a sharply increased response when $\Omega$ is close to the resonant frequency associated with the eigenmode.
+There is a sharply increased response when $\Omega$ is close to the resonant frequency associated with the eigenmode, as seen in \Cref{fig:ampli_delay}.
 Different magnitudes of force $F$ are shown.
 When the force is smaller, the response is much greater, thereby allowing the model to capture a very large range of forcing amplitudes with only relatively small variations in acoustic pressure.
-The sharper response of the active system will also improve frequency resolution, compared to the passive model.

-In \Cref{fig:phaselag} we study how the oscillations of the solution to \Cref{eq:harmonic_hopf_system} lag behind the forcing, as is common in a coupled system of forced oscillators.
-This is achieved by writing the solution \eqref{eq:soln_decomposition} as

-for real constants $R$ and $\phi$, the latter of which represents the phase delay. $\phi$ in \eqref{eq:phase} is, in principle, defined such that $0\leq\phi<2\pi$, however the assumption that $\phi$ should be a continuous function of $\Omega$ leads to the phase delays of multiple cycles seen in \Cref{fig:phaselag}.
-The group delay, the time required for information to be delivered, is then given by the quantity $\mathrm{d}\phi/\mathrm{d}\Omega$ \cite{claerbout1992earth}.

-The behaviour in \Cref{fig:phaselag} shows many similarities to experimental observations \cite{ruggero1997basilar, wilson1983some}.
-In \Cref{fig:phaselag}~(Left), it is notable that the curves all start at a phase delay of approximately minus a quarter cycle and the delay then increases with increasing frequency.
-There is a tendency for curves to group around values separated by a full cycle.
-Known as ``phase plateaus'', this behaviour has been widely observed by experimentalists \cite{robles2001mechanics}.

-In \Cref{fig:phaselag}~(Right), it is seen that in the region of one of the system's resonant frequencies the group delay can reach several cycles.
-These values are typical of the cochlea and represent an important consideration when evaluating a Helmholtz-inspired, resonance-based model \cite{bell2012resonance}.